ousia/blog-ousia/0003-wipe-hd.md

 The second command will shut down the computer after has completed successfully the first command.

-## Measured Mode
+## Measurement Mode

-If you want to measure how much it takes to perform every single disk overwriting and all the data wiping operation, you may want to run as root:
+If you want to measure how long it takes to perform every single disk overwriting and all the data wiping operation, you may want to run as root:

 ```
 time for n in `seq 7`; time do dd if=/dev/urandom of=/dev/sda bs=8b conv=notrunc; done